Inside: Reading should be fun for kids! Here are the best chapter books for kids that will make your child learn to love reading, from ages 5 to teen.

 48 Awesome Chapter Books for Kids That Your Child Will Devour

-I’ve been curating this list of kids’ chapter books for twelve years and counting.
+I’ve been curating this list of kids’ chapter books for fourteen years and counting.

 Out of all the hundreds of children’s novels that my three oldest kids have read (and that I’ve read aloud), these are the ones we’ve purchased to keep in our home.
 These are the ones we’ve read multiple times.
 These are the ones we gift to their friends for birthdays and “just because” gifts.